(This article is from the WLUFA-Advocate-Oct-2016.)

 CUPE, Canada’s largest labour union, stepped up with financial and human resources.
 They were joined by CUPE Ontario, the political wing of CUPE in the Province.
 Then came the support from CUPE Locals across the country, in the form of financial support, picket line support and most importantly, moral support.

 “Then we had the staff and faculty were very supportive, and there were always WLUFA members who would join us on the line every day.
 We had other unions — Unifor and the United Food and Commercial Workers and others coming out with all this external support for us.
-It was just overwhelming,” said Brubacher.
+It was just overwhelming,” said Anonymous.

 In the end, the Super 16 held their lines for eight days before returning to the table and negotiating an agreement that Local 926 members could live with.

-Brubacher acknowledges that moving past the strike hasn’t always been easy for her and fellow Super 16 members, but she’s proud of the collective action they took.
+Anonymous acknowledges that moving past the strike hasn’t always been easy for her and fellow Super 16 members, but she’s proud of the collective action they took.

 “It has been a little bit of a strain, but I can sleep at night knowing I did the right thing,” she said.